RKCbas/Shop-ITA/frontend/README.md

    npm i
    ```

-3. generate the `.env` from the ``env.template`

-4. Run the script to generate the environments:
+3. Run the script to generate the environments:

    ```bash
     npm run set-envs
    ```

-5. The environment format should be something like this:
+4. The environment format should be something like this:

    ```typescript
     export const environment = {